LDFandinoR/PackMen/README.md

 ## ✏️ About:

-This project was developed as part of the activities of the "Profesional Certificate in Coding: Fullstack Development with MERN - The Massachusetts Institute of Thechnology" course.
+This project is a factory of PacMen.
+The page has two buttons Add **-PacMan-** and Start Game This project was developed as part of the activities of the "Profesional Certificate in Coding: Fullstack Development with MERN - The Massachusetts Institute of Thechnology" course.

 ## 🏁 How to Run: